Most recently updated on August 1, 2022

 About 1,000 people are employed at the Rio Tinto mine, although they aren’t necessarily getting rich.
 The median annual household income in Boron is about $50,000, well below California’s median of $80,000.
 Almost 38 percent of residents live below the poverty line, including a high percentage among the Hispanic and Black populations.
 On the plus side, you can buy a single-family home for about $170,000.

 Borax ore was first discovered here in 1913.
-The open pit mining began in 1957.
+Open pit mining began in 1957.

 Many people in town today are descendants of Oklahomans who migrated to this region during the Dust Bowl days of the 1930s to work in the mines.